History and background

 The TWE Project was initiated by Arizona Public Service Company in 2005.
 The project was inspired in part by the Rocky Mountain Area Transmission Study, which identified the potential for communities in the western United States to access the rich renewable energy resources in the Rocky Mountains through the development of major transmission lines.
 APS also performed several routing and planning studies and held a series of stakeholder meetings.
 (Example presentation here.)

-The three project sponsors agreed with PacifiCorp to jointly study the TWE Project along with PacifiCorp’s Gateway South transmission project – a 500kV AC transmission line that roughly follows a similar route as the TWE Project, from Wyoming to central Utah into Nevada.
+The three project sponsors agreed with PacifiCorp to jointly study the TWE Project along with PacifiCorp’s Gateway South transmission project – a 500kV AC transmission line that at the time roughly followed a similar route as the TWE Project, from Wyoming to central Utah into Nevada.
 Together, the group analyzed several conceptual design alternatives to satisfy the combined need for the two projects; developed a conceptual design for each project; performed a comprehensive corridor study for the projects; and submitted coordinated right-of-way applications to the Bureau of Land Management.
+The original TWE Project ROW application and Preliminary Plan of Development were submitted to the BLM Wyoming State Office on Nov.
+30.

 The group also jointly conducted the Western Electricity Coordinating Council's Regional Planning Project Review for the two projects and entered the projects into the WECC rating process in January 2008.
 This process ensures that new projects are properly integrated into the existing transmission grid.